Cocker Spaniel eye problems can make your dog's life a misery!

-Ectopic Cilia is similar to Distichiasis, but instead, the hair grows from the inner surface of the eyelid.
+Ectopic Cilia is similar to Distichiasis, but the hair grows from the inner surface of the eyelid.

-Eyelid tumours are usually found in middle-aged to older dogs and can be treated successfully with surgery; however if the tumour isn't removed while it's small, it can grow large and destroy the eyelid.
+Tumours can be treated successfully with surgery; however, if the tumour isn't removed while it's small, it can grow large and destroy the eyelid.

 Conjunctivitis and discharge are common in dogs with growing eyelid tumours.